oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-data-lakes/query-data-lakes.md

 ## Task 3: Load Data from the OCI Cloud Location and Create a Table

-In this task, we will load data and create the **customer\_contact** and table in your Autonomous Database instance.
+In this task, we will load data and create the **customer\_contact** table in your Autonomous Database instance.

 >**Note:** In **Lab 3: Load Data from Local Files**, we already loaded the **customer-extension.csv** file into our ADB instance; therefore, we won't perform this step.
 In addition, in **Lab 4: Link to Data in Public Object Storage Buckets**, we already linked to the **customer\_contact** file and created the external table; however, in this task, we will load the same **customer\_contact** data into our ADB instance and create a new database table under a new name.
 Querying data stored inside the database is much faster than querying data that is stored in external tables outside the database.